albertovth/football_predictor/METHODS.md

 ### Offensive and Defensive Metrics (xG and xGA)
 - **Goals scored and goals received**: Goals scored and goals received are computed for each match and team, for the given period.

 - **Reward Factor**: Goals are weighted based on the initial SPI ranking of the opponent.
 The reward factor multiplies goals scored by an adjustment factor, times the opponent team's SPI divided by the 25th percentile SPI.
-The goal of this adjustment is to effectively weight goals from the lowest ranked team to the highest roughly as the 95th percentile max goals per match, scored in the period (empirically proven to be 6).
+The goal of this adjustment is to effectively weight goals from the lowest ranked team to the highest roughly as the 95th percentile max goals per match, scored in the period.
 This ensures maximum reward.

 - **Levelling Factor**: This is necessary because without this factor, low ranked teams get their goals against high ranked teams rewarded, but all goals against them are practically nullified.
 The levelling factor ensures that low ranked teams are rewarded for scoring against high ranked teams, but in a balanced manner.
 This factor implies subtracting 2 times the median SPI divided by the scoring team's SPI.
 The factor parallels the reward factor, but still allowing lower ranked teams to be rewarded for scoring against higher ranked teams.